Dame Emma Bridgewater wants to use honour to improve adult social care

 “I’m a little bit dazed really, it’s been very lovely having my daughters with me.
 When I heard the news I had a huge wave of pride, for Stoke for the people in the factory.
 The business really wouldn’t exist without Stoke-On-Trent,” she said.

-Others receiving honours at the ceremony on Tuesday morning included Sir Andrew Mitchell MP, actor and playwright Tracy-Ann Oberman OBE and astrophysicist Dame Jocelyn Bell Burnell.
+Others receiving honours at the ceremony on Tuesday morning included MP Sir Andrew Mitchell, actress and playwright Tracy-Ann Oberman MBE, and astrophysicist Dame Jocelyn Bell Burnell.

 Bookmark popover